Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/admin/support/aland-islands.md

 ## <a name="hours"></a>Heures
 ### <a name="billing-support"></a>Support de facturation :

-Anglais : Mon-Fri 10 AM-6 PM
+Anglais : Mon-Fri 10h00 à 18h00

 ### <a name="technical-support"></a>Support technique :

 Anglais : 24h/24, 7j/7

-Frais d’appels locaux appliqués
+Frais d’appel local applicables